 The recoverable amount of an asset or cash-generating unit is the greater of its value in use and its fair value less costs to sell.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest identifiable group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (the cash-generating unit, or "CGU").

-Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited
+Notes to the Condensed Interim Consolidated Financial Statements For the six months ended March 31, 2025 and 2024 (Expressed in Canadian dollars) - Unaudited

 (i) Impairment of non-financial assets (continued)